 The remaining sites are often fragmented and suffering from low water levels which means they are vulnerable to the successional changes that occur if traditional management ceases.
 Losses of these habitats, both nationally and locally in the Lee Valley, have been significant over the last 50 years.
-In the Lee Valley the loss has principally been to mineral extraction, although conversely this has also created some limited habitat.
+In the Lee Valley the loss has principally been due to mineral extraction, although conversely this has also created some limited habitat.
 Agricultural intensification was also previously a major factor, although largely superseded by mineral extraction.
-Landfill, and subsequent use for sports fields, is a significant feature in the south of the Park.
+Landfill, and subsequent use for sports fields, is a significant feature in the south of the park.

-In the early 2000s funding was made available through the EU Life fund Bittern Project to create 4.5ha of reedbed at Seventy Acres Lake.
-Elsewhere, reedbed creation was carried out at Rye Meads Nature Reserve and Amwell Nature Reserve, totalling further two hectares.
+In the early 2000s funding was made available through the EU LIFE programme to create 4.5ha of reedbed at Seventy Acres Lake.
+Elsewhere, reedbed creation was carried out at Rye Meads Nature Reserve and Amwell Nature Reserve, totalling further 2ha.
 This was part of a nationwide project looking to expand key Bittern sites to encourage an increase in the breeding population.
-To date no confirmed records of Bittern breeding in the valley however booming was heard in 2008.
-The transformation of the Lower Lea for the 2012 Olympic Games saw the creation of the Queen Elizabeth Olympic Park with 1.6ha of reedbed established.
+To date no confirmed records of Bittern breeding in the valley have been made, however booming was heard in 2008.
+The transformation of the lower Lea for the 2012 Olympic Games saw the creation of the Queen Elizabeth Olympic Park with 1.6ha of reedbed established.

-The fen and meadow habitats remaining at Rye Meads Nature Reserve, Cornmill Meadows and Walthamstow Marshes are all recognised as of national importance and form part of their respective SSSIs.
+The fen and meadow habitats remaining at Rye Meads Nature Reserve, Cornmill Meadows and Walthamstow Marshes are all recognised as of national importance and form part of their respective Sites of Special Scientific Interest.
 Other sites such as Silvermeade and Amwell Meadows are regionally significant and designated as Local Wildlife Sites.